ngerritsen/wecodetheweb-hexo/source/_posts/why-we-code-the-web-is-now-staticly-generated.md

 - You have to do asset management (like images) yourself
 - You have to do version control for the content yourself, for instance with [git](https://git-scm.com/)

 This seems like there are a lot of cons.
-But for a regular blog and a blogger with some technical knowledge, these cons are no real drawback.
+But for a regular blog and a blogger with some technical knowledge, these cons are no real drawbacks.
 Also, using markdown is a breeze and there are a lot of editors out there.
 At least, I'm happy with it and I hope you like the result!

 ## Reference